The Biggest Windows 10 Shop? Microsoft Partner Accenture

 Mary Zo Foley, reporting for ZDNet: Microsoft partner Accenture, a global consulting company, is on track to become "the largest consumer of Windows 10," say the two companies.
 By 2018, Accenture will have migrated all of its 400,000 employees to Windows 10 in a move that will have taken two years.
 (Accenture has 400,000 employees?!
 Microsoft has about 114,000.)
 Currently, Accenture has migrated somewhere between 250,000 and close to 300,000 users to Windows 10, according to information shared on June 28.
 In a video accompanying the latest statistics on the Microsoft Windows blog site, it appears that Accenture also currently has 450,000 Office 365 mailboxes, 16,000 SharePoint sites and 99,500 smartphones and tablets enrolled in mobile-device management (which I take to be Microsoft's Enterprise Mobility + Security suite products).

-US DoD Active Directories are larger (Score:2)
+US DoD Active Directories are larger (Score:3)

 Pretty the AF and Army both have more than 400,00 desktops and both are in the process of migrating to Windows 10